Equity capital markets in United States: regulatory overview

 Identifies the direct and indirect substantial US owners of the entity.

-The US Treasury has announced an intergovernmental approach as an alternative to FATCA implementation and has already entered into several intergovernmental agreements with governments of various countries.
-Under this approach, a foreign financial institution may satisfy the reporting requirements if both:
+The US Treasury implemented FATCA, in part, through an intergovernmental approach and has already entered into numerous intergovernmental agreements with governments of various countries.

 Additional tax issues may arise in certain circumstances.